-The total share-based compensation cost that has been recognized in results of operations and included within SG&A (continuing operations) was \$4.6 million, \$4.9 million and \$4 million for the years ended September 30, 2010, 2009 and 2008, respectively.
-The total income tax benefit recognized in results of operations for share-based compensation arrangements was \$1.8 million, \$1.7 million and \$1.1 million for the years ended September 30, 2010, 2009 and 2008, respectively.
+The total share-based compensation cost that has been recognized in results of operations and included within SG&A was \$4.7 million, \$4.6 million and \$4.9 million for the years ended September 30, 2011, 2010 and 2009, respectively.
+The total income tax benefit recognized in results of operations for share-based compensation arrangements was \$1.8 million, \$1.8 million and \$1.7 million for the years ended September 30, 2011, 2010 and 2009, respectively.
 The Company has elected to use tax law ordering rules when calculating the income tax benefit associated with its share-based payment arrangements.
 In addition, the Company elected to use the simplified method of calculating the pool of excess tax benefits available to absorb tax deficiencies recognized.
-As of September 30, 2010, there was \$6.5 million of total unrecognized compensation cost related to share-based compensation arrangements.
+As of September 30, 2011, there was \$9.8 million of total unrecognized compensation cost related to share-based compensation arrangements.
 That cost is expected to be recognized over a weighted-average period of 1.7 years.